LibCrowds/docs/docs/projects/tags.md

 ## Updating the tags

-Enter a value for each tag type and click the **Update** button.
+A single value can be added for each tag type.

+As you type, similar tags that are already in use for projects within the collection will be shown.
+It is preferable to choose existing tags where possible, but if no valid option is available you can type the value you need into the box and click on the entered value in the dropdown box.
+This will add a new value that will be made searchable via the microsite's main projects page.

+Once you have selected or entered your tags, click **Update**.

-If you need a tag that is not currently available please contact an administrator (you can use the email link at the bottom of the page).
+If you need a tag type that is not currently available please contact an administrator (you can use the email link at the bottom of the page).